kjkubik/Pewlett-Hackard-Analysis/README.md

 If the two managers are the only managers promoted within the company, it will be highly recommended that at least two PEWLETT-HACKARD employees are groomed for management positions.
 Employees starting within a company have been known to be valuable assets to many successful companies.

 #### Mentorship Program Results - What else can we do?
-ask why only employees whose birthdays were in 1965 were chosen.
+Asking why only employees whose birthdays were in 1965 were chosen might be a smart move.
 If mentors are needed, I would also suggest naming the employees who have:

-- worked in more than one department
+- Worked in more than one department
-- received the largest number of promotions
+- Received the largest number of promotions
-- spent the most time at PEWLETT-HACKARD
+- Spent the most time at PEWLETT-HACKARD

 If management likes these suggestions, I would create the queries.

 For now, helping management identify employee's title and from_date seems more of a priority.
 A query has been created so each manager will have a tailored list of employees within their department.
 This list is order by title and length of time in the position.
 Here is an example of the query I could build each manager's employee information from.